Book of Wisdom: Themes

 The book opens with the opposed pairs righteousness/unrighteousness and death/immortality: those who do not follow righteousness will fall into "senseless reasoning" and will not be open to wisdom; wisdom is not an inherent human quality nor one that can be taught, but comes from outside, and only to those who are prepared through righteousness.
 The suffering of the righteous will be rewarded with immortality, while the wicked will end miserably.
 The unrighteous are doomed because they do not know God's purpose, but the righteous will judge the unrighteous in God's presence.
 Lady Wisdom, first referred to as "she" in Wisdom 6:12, dominates the middle section of the book (chapters 6-9), in which Solomon speaks.
 She existed from the Creation, and God is her source and guide.
 She is to be loved and desired, and kings seek her: Solomon himself preferred wisdom to wealth, health, and all other things.
 She in turn has always come to the aid of the righteous, from Adam to the Exodus.
 The final section, chapters 10-19, takes up the theme of the rescue of the righteous, taking the Exodus as its focus: "You (God) have not neglected to help (your people the Jews) at all times and in all places."
 (Wisdom 19:22).

 Influences

 Influences shaping the Book of Wisdom

 The New American Bible Revised Edition notes that Wisdom 9:15, "for the corruptible body burdens the soul and the earthly tent weighs down the mind with its many concerns", "draws on the language of Plato concerning the human condition, [but] the conclusion is very biblical: God remains a mystery".

 Nineteenth-century American author Herman Melville marked his copy of the Wisdom of Solomon heavily.
 Without knowledge of biblical criticism, he managed to note the interplay of Hellenistic Platonism and Jewish philosophy, writing, "this admirable book seems partly Mosaic & partly Platonic in its tone.
 Who wrote it I know not.
 Someone to whom both Plato and Moses stood for godfather."
 The interplay of multiple philosophies is exemplified in many of Melville's works, specifically Moby-Dick and Clarel, wherein religious and philosophical interplay represent the struggle for certainty in the 19th century.

-Influence on the New Testament

-Although the Book of Wisdom is not quoted directly, there are some apparent references to it in the New Testament.: